 Columbia Archives continues to collect materials.
 Longtime Columbians and others who have been involved in many of the community’s valuable organizations often have important materials that would be of interest to — and should be preserved by — the Archives.
+Please make an appointment with the archives manager in addition to completing the form below.

 The Archives is actively seeking: